RoadTripMoustache/country_utils/README.md

 // Default countries picker which display the selected country on change RTMCountriesPicker(onChanged: (List<Country> c) => print(c))

-// Picker with a custom widget to display the selector and/or the selection RTMCountriesPicker(
+// Picker with a custom widget to display the selector and/or the selection.
+The widget will be wrapped in an InkWell RTMCountriesPicker(
     builder: (List<Country> countryList) => Text("Select countries"),
     onChanged: (List<Country> c) => print(c),
 )

+// Picker with a custom widget to display the selector and/or the selection which will trigger the dialog opening on calling the VoidCallback parameter
+RTMCountriesPicker(
+    buttonBuilder: (List<Country> countryList, VoidCallback onTap) =>
+        TextButton(
+            onPressed: onTap,
+            child: Text("Select countries"),
+        ),
+    onChanged: (List<Country> c) => print(c),
+),
 ```

 ---